Princeton-CDH/princeton-cdh.github.io/content/blog/iteration-reports/2021-05-24/index.md

 ## Princeton Geniza Project

-Notable work completed this iteration are related to scholarship record data import and editing functionality, as well as handling demerge on import and improving the admin document search.
+Notable development work completed this iteration are related to scholarship record data import and editing functionality, as well as handling demerge on import and improving the admin document search.
+For design, we made progress on content pages, updates to the auto-layout in Figma, and progress on typefaces, even though no design issues were closed this iteration.

 ## Princeton Prosody Archive